Japanese Knotweed

 It’s the 1880s.
 Frederick Law Olmstead, who, in his thirties, co-designed a little patch of ground in New York called Central Park, in his forties sells Boston on the Emerald Necklace, a whole new park system––and, in the process, he plants miles of parkway with a brand new import he thinks pretty and perfect for hedges, windbreaks, and erosion control.
 Olmstead was an abolitionist journalist.
 He invented landscape architecture.
 He made the case for preserving Yosemite Valley as a public park.
 He chose Japanese knotweed to line his highways.
 He made a big mistake.
 He’s not the only one.

 It’s 2002.
 The forager Steve Brill calls knotweed “one of the premier wild foods of early spring.
 It is so abundant and invasive that gardeners and landscapers detest it.”
-Japanese knotweed makes the Global Invasive Species Database list of the 100 worst invasives.
+Others are not so kind: this “fearsome colonizer of the peaceful lands” as the Brits call it (they should know) easily makes the Global Invasive Species List of the 100 worst invasives.

-Knotweed grows fast (this clip shows 1m of growth in only three weeks), so within days it will go from tender to tough; catch it while it resembles what Brill calls a “fat, reddish asparagus stalk.”
+Knotweed grows fast; this clip shows one meter of growth in only three weeks.
+So within days it will go from tender to tough; catch it while it resembles what Brill calls a “fat, reddish asparagus stalk.”
 Last year’s dead stalks likely mark dense stands of new shoots.
 This is the best time to harvest it, though you can eat shots up to 1′-2′ tall, provided you remove the leaves and peel the bark.
 Related to rhubarb, it’s very sour and may act as a laxative the way rhubarb does, so use it sparingly at first.

 Most importantly, be sure that any harvesting of Japanese knotweed does not result in its spread.
-Never add knotweed to your compost or send it to municipal compost center.
+Pieces of rhizome can stay dormant for years before sprouting.
+Never add knotweed to your compost or send it to a municipal compost center.

 Dandy Knotweed Muffins